-- - Transition pProject, PoA/VPAs registered with previous versions of Gold Standard and s-renewing their crediting period under Gold Standard for the Global GoalsGS4GG shall maintain their existing crediting cycle and maximum crediting periods following Transition Requirements. - Project, PoA/ CPAs registered with other standards like CDM seeking transition to GS4GG for GSVERs issuance shall refer to Annex B of this document as applicable. - 10.1.2 |Where a Gold Standard Project has been or is registered under one or more other carbon standards or certification schemes, the total aggregated crediting period under all schemes combined shall not exceed the standard crediting period allowed under Gold Standard.
+- Project, PoA/VPAs registered with previous versions of Gold Standard and renewing their crediting period under GS4GG shall maintain their existing crediting cycle and maximum crediting periods following Transition Requirements. - Project, PoA/ CPAs registered with other standards like CDM seeking transition to GS4GG for GSVERs issuance shall refer to Annex B of this document as applicable. - 10.1.2 |Where a Gold Standard Project has been or is registered under one or more other carbon standards or certification schemes, the total aggregated crediting period under all schemes combined shall not exceed the standard crediting period allowed under Gold Standard.
 Gold Standard status shall immediately be withdrawn from any activities that are found to have violated this requirement and the Gold Standard reserves its right to pursue remedies in accordance with and pursuant to Gold Standard Terms & Conditions.
 Refer to Annex B for further details on crediting period requirements for transition projects.